 The South Staffordshire Club is always a special visit.
 Nestled in the leafy suburbs of Wolverhampton, a traditional members club with a much admired parkland course that never fails to impress.
 Messrs Vardon, Colt, Braid and more recently Donald Steel have all played their parts in creating a layout that charms, teases and yields a low score very reluctantly.

-Championship status re-confirmed, not that it was ever really in much doubt.
-Much to admire as soon as you step on the first tee, a scene that epitomises perfectly what lies ahead.
-Resembling a classic English country park in looks, the manicured rolling fairways, tree lined with rows of mature oaks, pines and conifers are as pretty as a picture yet demand tip top accuracy off the tee to negotiate your way around them for a clear path to distant greens.
+South Staffordshire celebrated 125 years of existence last year.
+The Championship layout resembles a classic English country park in looks, the manicured rolling fairways, tree lined with rows of mature oaks, pines and conifers are as pretty as a picture yet demand tip top accuracy off the tee to negotiate your way around them for a clear path to distant greens.